davesteele/comitup/README.md

 determine the IP address of the "Comitup Service", and browse to _http&#58;//&lt;ipaddress&gt;_.
 This address will be _http&#58;//10.41.0.1/_

+Comitup can remember multiple upstream connections, and will search among them in the connection attempt, making it easier to move your device to different locations.

 If two wifi interfaces are available, the first will persistently remain the hotspot, and the second will get the external connection.
 When both are connected, forwarding and masquerading are enabled so that